ibm-cloud-docs/AnalyticsEngine/best-practices.md

 ## Choose the appropriate software package
 {: #software}

-The software packages on `AE 1.2` clusters include components for Horton Dataworks Platform 3.1 and on `AE 1.1` clusters for Horton Dataworks Platform 2.6.5.
+The software packages on `AE 1.2` clusters include components for Horton Dataworks Platform 3.1.

 | AE 1.2  clusters     | Based on HDP 3.1        |
 |-----------------|-----------------------------|